pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 that can be viewed via a web browser.
 There are five ways to do this, using [S5], [DZSlides], [Slidy], [Slideous], or [reveal.js].
-You can also produce a PDF slide show using LaTeX [`beamer`], or slides shows in Microsoft [PowerPoint] format.
+You can also produce a PDF slide show using LaTeX [`beamer`], or slide shows in Microsoft [PowerPoint] format.

 Here's the Markdown source for a simple slide show, `habits.txt`: